TechNickAI/AICodeBot/README.md

 - [ ] **Performance Optimization Suggestions**: Suggests potential performance optimizations for code.
 - [ ] **Test Generation**: Generates unit tests for code, improve test coverage.
 - [ ] **Integration with CI/CD pipelines**: Integrates with CI/CD pipelines to automate tasks like code review, testing, and deployment (via GitHub Actions).
 Eventually: Fix the build automatically when there are small errors.
-- [ ] **Rubber Ducky Chat Bot**: Helps developers think through design issues by providing a conversational interface to discuss and solve problems, using data from the current repo.
+- [ ] **Rubber Ducky Chat Bot**: Helps developers think through design issues by providing a conversational interface to discuss and solve problems, using data from the current repository.
 - [X] **Linting/Formatting**: Checks code for linting errors and automatically fixes them where possible (via pre-commit)
 - [ ] **Handle GitHub Issues**: Handles basic tasks that you assign to [@aicodebot](https://pypi.org/project/aicodebot/)

 ### User Interfaces

 - [X] **Command-line, installable via pip**: aicodebot can be installed as a Python package using `pip install aicodebot`
-- [ ] **Mention the @aicodebot GitHub user**: Mentioning the [@aicodebot](https://pypi.org/project/aicodebot/) GitHub user in a comment will trigger it to perform a task, review code, or pull in an appropriate gif.
+- [ ] **Mention the @aicodebot GitHub user**: Mentioning the [@aicodebot](https://pypi.org/project/aicodebot/) GitHub user in a comment will trigger it to perform a task, review code, or pull in an appropriate GIF.
 - [ ] **Callable as a GitHub action**: Can be called as a GitHub action to perform tasks on GitHub repositories.
 - [ ] **Chat**: CLI chat interface that knows the context of your codebase and can answer questions about it.
 No more going back and forth between ChatGPT and command-line.
 - [ ] **Slack Bot**: Interacts with aicodebot via slack, sends notifications, performs tasks, and provides real-time assistance to developers.